JoshuaWise/ssh-bridge/README.md

 ### client.reuse(*params*) -> *Promise&lt;object>*

-Asynchronously assigns a cached SSH connection to the client.
+Assigns a cached SSH connection to the client.
 This is effectively the same as `client.connect()`, except it tries to reuse a cached connection instead of establishing a new one.
 An SSH connection will only be cached if it was created by passing `reusable: true` to `client.connect()`.
 Before an SSH connection is cached, the original client that established the connection must be closed (because an SSH connection can only be assigned to one client at a time).
 The `ssh-bridge` daemon only maintains a maximum of one cached connection per hostname/username/port combo.
 Cached connections are automatically closed after being unused for 12 hours (this may be configurable in the future).

 The following params are supported: